arurans/Arduino/readme.md

-# Arduino projects
+# Arduino project

-My Arduino projects
+Code for reading local temperature and humidity from a DHT11 sensor and logging data on ThingSpeak.